PradeepLoganathan/pradeepl-blog/content/blog/api/grpc/index.md

 # Understanding Protocol Buffers

 Before diving into building a gRPC service using dotnet, it is essential to understand protocol buffers.
-Protocol Buffers (Protobuf) are a language-agnostic, platform-neutral, extensible mechanism for serializing and deserializing data.
-They are integral to gRPC for defining service interfaces and payload messages.
+Protocol Buffers (Protobuf) are an Interface definition language(IDL).
+They are a language-agnostic, platform-neutral, extensible mechanism for serializing data.
+In Protobuf, we do not write any logic as we do in a programming language, but instead, we write data schemas.
+These schemas are contracts to be used for serialization and are to be fulfilled by deserialization.
 They are a method of serializing structured data, similar to XML or JSON, but smaller, faster, and simpler.
 You define how you want your data to be structured once, and then you can use special generated source code to easily write and read your structured data to and from a variety of data streams and using a variety of languages.

 Protobuf definitions are written in .proto files.
 It allows you to define simple data structures (messages) and services in a clear, human-readable format.
 The .proto files can be compiled into source code for various programming languages.
 This makes Protobuf an excellent choice for backend/frontend data exchange and for systems where multiple languages are used.
 Protobuf data is serialized into a binary format, which results in significantly smaller and faster messages compared to XML or JSON, reducing network overhead and improving performance.
 Protobuf is designed to handle schema evolution.
 You can add new fields to your message formats without breaking backward compatibility.
 Older code will ignore new fields, and new code can handle missing optional fields.